Virginia Highlands Community College Faculty & Staff Manual

 Prior to November 1 of each year the Deans or Supervisor will schedule a pre-evaluation conference with individual faculty or administrator to determine the exact procedures and weights assigned to each area.

-During the evaluation conference, the faculty member, administrator, or adjunct faculty member will be informed of the evaluation rating for position performance being recommended by his immediate supervisor and reasons for the rating.
+During the evaluation conference, the faculty member or administrator will be informed of the evaluation rating for position performance being recommended by his immediate supervisor and reasons for the rating.
 The rating categories will be as follows: Excellent, Very Good, Good, Fair, and Unsatisfactory.
-The faculty or adjunct member will be provided the opportunity to respond to the evaluation rating and to offer a rebuttal.
+The faculty or administrator will be provided the opportunity to respond to the evaluation rating and to offer a rebuttal.

 A comprehensive written summary of the evaluation conference giving specific reasons for the evaluation will be sent to the employee.
 The faculty member or administrator will be provided the opportunity to respond to the supervisor's comprehensive evaluation.
-A final report, including the supervisor's written evaluation, promotion recommendation (where applicable), multi year contract recommendation, and the employee's written response (if any) will be sent to the Vice President of Instruction and Student Services (for teaching and non administrative faculty) or to the President of the College (for administrative faculty).
+A final report, including the supervisor's written evaluation, promotion recommendation (where applicable), and the employee's written response (if any) will be sent to the Vice President of Instruction and Student Services (for non-administrative faculty) or to the President of the College (for administrative faculty).
 A faculty member who is promoted shall not be paid less than the overload rate, as determined by this policy, had no promotion occurred.

-Recommendations by supervisors of faculty or administrative faculty members eligible to be promoted to the ranks of Instructor and Assistant Professor will be reviewed by the Vice President of Instruction and Student Services.
-Based upon the Dean of Instruction and Students evaluation of the eligibility for promotion criteria enumerated in the Faculty and Staff Manual, the Dean will recommend to the President those persons who the Dean feels are eligible to be promoted to these positions.
+Recommendations by supervisors of professional and administrative faculty members eligible to be promoted to the ranks of Instructor and Assistant Professor will be reviewed by the Vice President of Instruction and Student Services.
+Based upon the Vice President of Instruction and Students evaluation of the eligibility for promotion criteria enumerated in the Faculty and Staff Manual, the Vice President will recommend to the President those persons who the Vice President feels are eligible to be promoted to these positions.
 The President will review the recommendations of the Vice President of Instruction and Student Services and recommend to the State Board for Community Colleges the promotion of those whom the President determines to be eligible.

 The files of teaching or administrative faculty recommended for multi-year appointment and/or to the ranks of Associate Professor and Professor will be reviewed by an ad hoc committee appointed by the President from the Hearing Committee Panel.
 Recommendations by the Committee will be submitted to the President.
 The President will review these recommendations and recommend to the State Board for Community Colleges the granting of multi-year appointments and promotion to the ranks of Associate Professor and Professor for those determined to be eligible.
 In making recommendations the President will be guided by budgetary considerations and applicable personnel policies.

-To ensure that the evaluation procedure fulfills its purpose of improving instruction or job performance, the employee in consultation with the supervisor shall submit an action plan following receipt of the written summary of the evaluation conference.
-The action plan shall contain specific objectives and initiatives to promote instructional improvement or administrative performance.
+To ensure that the evaluation procedure fulfills its purpose of improving job performance, the employee in consultation with the supervisor shall submit an action plan following receipt of the written summary of the evaluation conference.
+The action plan shall contain specific objectives and initiatives to promote job improvement or administrative performance.
 At the time or before the next pre-evaluation conference, the supervisor and faculty or administrator shall meet to assess the status of the action plan and determine what further effort (if any) may be indicated.
-3.7.1.5 Timetable

 The following timetable shall apply to the evaluation procedure.